AGA-Datathon-2023/Data-Noobs/README.md

 **Small business:**
 In our analysis, the following data about small business related program has been collected and subsequent results have been generated:
 Frequency: 40887
+Threshold: 546161204.2  (mean of the dataset)
+We conducted a hypothesis testing to check if enough funds were allocated to small business related programs.
+To understand that we did the following hypothesis test:
+Null Hypothesis: There is not enough evidence that the average Total State Awards for Small Business  related programs is less than the threshold
+Alternative Hypothesis: There is evidence that the average Total State Awards for Small Business  related programs is less than the threshold to conduct the test, we calculated the test statistics using t test.
+The test statistics, t-test was conducted.
+The result of the test statistics = -22840.01 and P value= 0.00000000000009254474 in this test, the significance level,  alpha <- 0.05, in statistical rule, as the p.value < alpha, we were able to reject the null hypothesis: There is evidence that the average Total State Awards for Small Business  related programs is less than the threshold

 In our analysis we found that the most economic activity takes place in the Southwest part of New York.
 In fact,small businesses are the backbone of New York City's economy.
 Out of the 200,000 businesses in the city, 98% are considered small, with fewer than 100 employees, and 89% are categorized as very small, with fewer than 20 employees.
 These small enterprises employ over 50% of the city's private sector workforce and frequently offer entrepreneurs their first opportunity for economic self-reliance and a path to the middle class.